Jose Canseco, Jay Buhner … Austin Shenton? Mariners prospect joins Cheney Stadium lore with 453-foot homer

 “I know it’s probably been done a few more times in batting practice, but not in a game,” longtime Rainiers radio broadcaster Mike Curto said.

-When Tacoma hosted the Class AAA All-Star game in 2017, not one of the home run derby participants, including Daniel Vogelbach, even came close.
+When Tacoma hosted the Class AAA All-Star game in 2017, not one of the home-run derby participants, including Daniel Vogelbach, even came close.

 Surely the list of players to do it in real games against higher-velocity pitches must be longer, right?